Cook a ‘Marriage Stew’ in Your Casserole of Life

 Now add the two cans of trust and pour the mixture into the casserole of life and place over very low heat to simmer.
-This is also the time to add tears, dreams, touching, remembering or any other spices you feel will make your stew more exciting.
-As the mixture is simmering, sauté the sex in tenderness and perhaps a little wine of special occasions.
-And this to the main casserole until the desired strength is reached.
+This is also the time to add tears, dreams, touching, remembering, or any other spices you feel will make your stew more exciting.
+As the mixture is simmering, sauté the sex in tenderness and perhaps a little wine on special occasions.
+Add this to the main casserole until the desired strength is reached.

-While the stew is cooking, you might want to sprinkle in a little singing, dancing, playing or praying – you be the judge.
-Cook to taste; garnish with a kiss or two and swerve with the honest friendship.
+While the stew is cooking, you might want to sprinkle in a little singing, dancing, playing, and praying – you be the judge.
+Cook to taste; garnish with a kiss or two and serve with the honest friendship.

-Our thanks to Robertine Wood of San Jose, Calif., and Will Mercier for providing us with such an appealing, inviting Marriage Stew.
+Our thanks to Robertine Wood of San Jose, California and Will Mercier for providing us with such an appealing, inviting Marriage Stew.